-If Council rejects an application, it must notify the applicant of the grounds of rejection.
+If an application is rejected, notification will be provided to the applicant detailing the grounds of rejection.

 4.3 Council's preliminary assessment of an application for delisting

 The Authorised Officer must identify any relevant landholders and may conduct a preliminary assessment of the Classified Tree, including an inspection, to assess whether the Classified Tree still meets one or more of the criteria in Appendix 1.